sansalvadorestate/sansalvadorentcentre.com/entertainment-center.md

 - Projector
 - Projector-screen
 - WiFi
+- Fully Equipped Kitchen (Refrigerator, Stove, Microwave, Large Counter Space for food & bar setup)
+- Tables & Chairs to seat `50` persons
 - Lawn Tennis Court
 - Table Tennis Board
 - Snooker Table

 It allows for **usage of the grounds**, the front garden, cricket pitch, trails, nature walks.
+- The use of the cricket pitch is a large space which can facilitate tent setup, chairs and sporting events.

 The lawn tennis court and front garden can also be used for different events such as:
 - Small-goal Football